 FAQ: Credit Card Interest Questions

-How can I pay so much credit card interest and still owe money?
+How can I pay so much credit card interest and still owe nearly the same balance?

 What percentage of my credit card payment goes to interest?